No fatalities

-• The pilot reported no mechanical malfunctions or failures prior to the impact that would have prevented normal operation.
+The balloon was not damaged during the incident.
+The pilot reported that there were no mechanical malfunctions or failures before the impact that would have prevented normal operation of the balloon.

 Contributing factors